Essie Marie Dorsey founds the Essie Marie Dorsey School of Dancing (Philadelphia, PA)

-Essie Marie Dorsey (1893-1967) She opened her first studio in Philadelphia in her home in 1926.
+Essie Marie Dorsey (1893-1967) opened her first studio in her Philadelphia home in 1926.
 She moved her school to Broad Street, a major street in Philadelphia some time later.
-Dorsey offered classes in ballet, tap, ballroom dance and acrobatics.
-She taught ballet, as did Thomas Cannon, a principal dancer with the Littlefield Ballet Company and Philadelphia ballet school operator.
+Dorsey offered classes in ballet, tap, ballroom dance, and acrobatics.
+She taught ballet, as did Thomas Cannon, a principal dancer with the Littlefield Ballet Company and Philadelphia Ballet School operator.

 Mabel Jones Freeman founded the Studio for Classical Dancing in 1926.

 Mabel Jones Freeman (1900-1967) was born in Columbus, Ohio and studied ballet in high school.
 Her dance instructor, Maize Rickey, who graduated from the Vestoff-Serova Russian School of Dancing, recommended her to Veronine Vestoff for further training.
 Freeman had private lessons and earned a certificate in ballet.
 Freeman went to Europe to study with members of Vestoff’s family.
 It was said that “While there, she was able to cultivate her choreography skills by assisting Veronine’s older brother, Genrich, in developing a ballet about the destruction of the Native American by the white man.”
 Freeman returned from Europe and opened a school in Columbus.
 She said, “Of course I wanted a career, but at that time there existed no satisfactory opportunities for pursuing it.”
 She moved to Washington DC because there were more opportunities and students there.
 She opened her studio of “Classical Dancing” in 1926.